YolandaCooper2505626/sol./README.md

 Fixed critical bug in main module - update 35
 Added detailed comments for clarity - 352
-Updated dependencies to latest versions - update 27
+Updated dependencies to latest versions - update 27 Updated README with new instructions - build 476